Data

 Queries:

 The queries are extracted from Qwant’s search logs, based on a set of selected topics.
-The query set was created in French and was automatically translated to English.
-To deal with the translation quality, 4 translations are provided for each query, sorted by their estimated translation probability.
+The query set was created in French.

 Documents: